MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/accounts.md

 ### Network access account

- Client computers use the **network access account** when they can't use their local computer account to access content on distribution points or peers.
+ Client computers use the **network access account** when they can't use their local computer account to access content on distribution points.
 It mostly applies to workgroup clients and computers from untrusted domains.
 This account is also used during OS deployment, when the computer that's installing the OS doesn't yet have a computer account on the domain.

 > [!Important]
 >  The network access account is never used as the security context to run programs, install software updates, or run task sequences.
 It's used only for accessing resources on the network.

  A Configuration Manager client first tries to use its computer account to download the content.
 If it fails, it then automatically tries the network access account.
-It continues to try using the network access account, even if it has previously failed.

  Starting in version 1806, a workgroup or Azure AD-joined client can securely access content from distribution points without the need for a network access account.
 This behavior includes OS deployment scenarios with a task sequence running from boot media, PXE, or Software Center.
 For more information, see [Enhanced HTTP](/sccm/core/plan-design/hierarchy/enhanced-http).<!--1358228,1358278-->